sofiawallq/restaurant-sakura/README.md

 - Django All Auth - used for user registration and authentication
 - Django Crispy Forms - used for all forms on the page, mainly to control their behaviour and give them the same look.
 - Django Summernote - used as the editor for the Admin panel
+- dj-database-url - used to connect Django to database via URL
 - Favicon - used for finding a tab icon, which also became part of the logo for the restaruant project
 - Font Awesome - used for social media icons
 - GitHub - used to store all the code and the Projects Kanban board